danyelfreir/VLN2-H42/Usecases.md

 Source: Nr 13 in requirements
 Actors: Seller
 Precondition: An item must be listed for auction (Not already sold)
-Postcondition: The seller can decide if he wants to accept or decline after receiving an offer
+Postcondition: Offer is either accepted or declined
 Trigger: A buyer makes a bid for a listed item
 Main success scenario:
     1. The seller receives notification regarding a new bid on a listed item of his
     2. The seller reviewes the bid and can accept or decline the offer
 Extensions:
-    None
+    None at this stage in the progress

 Name: Reviewing a bid